azlux/log2ram/README.md

 sudo ./install.sh
 ```

+into /usr/local/bin/log2ram
+- You can change the SIZE variable if necessary
+- If you prefer to use rsync, you can set the USE_RSYNC variable to `true`

 #####It is working ?
 You can now check the mount folder in ram with
 ```
 df -h
 mount
 ```
-and change size into /usr/local/bin/log2ram if necessary

 ######Now, muffins for everyone !